-The Northwest MHTTC provides specialized training in the area of Evidence Based Practices (EBPs) for adults and transitional aged youth who experience or are at risk for serious mental illness (SMI).
-Our team will partner with stakeholders in our region to train and support the behavioral health and allied workforce with empirically-supported and evidence-based behavioral health treatments for adults in HHS Region 10 (Alaska, Idaho, Oregon, and Washington).
+The Northwest MHTTC provides specialized training in the area of Evidence-based Practices (EBPs) for adults and transitional aged youth who experience or are at risk for serious mental illness (SMI).
+Our team partners with stakeholders in our region to train and support the behavioral health and allied workforce with empirically-supported and evidence-based behavioral health treatments for adults in HHS Region 10 (Alaska, Idaho, Oregon, and Washington).

 Nationally, more than ten million Americans were diagnosed with a serious mental illness in the past year.
 Living with a serious mental health condition can have a profound effect on self-esteem, identity, connections to others, health outcomes, and functioning.
 Despite established effectiveness of EBPs to improve recovery-oriented outcomes for adults experiencing a SMI, few programs deliver these services consistently or with high fidelity.
 Our faculty have provided training, consultation, technical assistance, and fidelity assessments to support sustainable implementation of EBPs that can substantially enhance the functional recovery of individuals living with mental illness.
 We aim to provide communities, clinicians, policy-makers and others in the field with the information and tools they need to incorporate evidence-based practices into their communities or clinical settings.